Shigino Station: JR West

-There are two side platforms with two elevated tracks.
-Construction on two additional tracks and one new platform on the south side of the station began in July 2011; when the Osaka-Higashi Line is extended to this station, it will use the existing tracks and platforms, with the Gakkentoshi Line moving to the two newly constructed tracks.
-The station will have two side platforms and one island platform in the middle, serving four tracks.
+There are two side platforms with an island platform sandwiched in the middle.
+Formerly, the Gakkentoshi Line used platforms 1 and 2, but those platforms are now used for the Osaka Higashi Line, with the former using newly built platforms 3 and 4.

 Osaka Metro

 There is an island platform with two tracks underground.
 The platform is fenced with platform gates.

 History

 Station numbering was introduced in March 2018 with Shigino being assigned station number JR-H40.

 The platforms of the Gakkentoshi Line were moved to new tracks in 2019 to make way for the opening of the second phase of the Osaka-Higashi Line.